UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

 _What a tangled web we weave!_

+This can seem complex at first, but with practice, it becomes a familiar pattern / recipe.

 ### The Code Behind
 Before we finish, let's look at the Code Behind, which now represents only the View in MVVM